Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Auxiliary Rigidity Theorems

 unique up to orientation-preserving rigid motions of $\mathbb R^3$. \end{theorem} In \cite{shi2002positive} Shi and Tam also proved a higher dimensional version of Theorem \ref{rigiditybrown}: \begin{theorem}[{\cite[Theorem 4.1]{shi2002positive}}] Let \((\Omega, g)\) be a compact Riemannian manifold of dimension $n \geq 3$, with smooth boundary $\partial \Omega$ and nonnegative scalar curvature.
 Assume \(3 \leq n \leq 7\) or \(\Omega\) is spin.
 Suppose the boundary has finitely many connected components \(\Sigma_i\) such that each component has positive mean curvature \(H^i \) with respect to the unit outward normal and can be isometrically embedded in \(\mathbb{R}^n\) as a convex hypersurface.
 Then for each component

 where \(H^i_0\) is the mean curvature of the isometric embedding of \(\Sigma_i\) in the Euclidean space.
 Moreover, if equality holds for some $\Sigma_i$, then $\partial\Omega$ is connected (i.e., $\partial\Omega = \Sigma_i$) and $\Omega$ is isometric to a domain in $\mathbb{R}^n$. \end{theorem} \begin{remark} The dimensional and spin restrictions in Theorem \ref{highershitam} arise from the use of the positive mass theorem in the original proof.
 Extensions of the positive mass theorem to higher dimensions without the spin assumption have been announced by Lohkamp \cite{lohkamp2016higher1, lohkamp2016higher2} and by Schoen-Yau \cite{schoen2017positive}.
-More recently, a preprint \cite{bi2026proof} claims a proof of the positive mass theorem up to dimension $19$.
+More recently, new proofs of the positive mass theorem have been announced by Bi et al.~\cite{bi2026proof} for dimensions up to $19$, and by Brendle and Wang \cite{brendle2026dimension} for arbitrary dimensions.
 Whenever Theorem \ref{highershitam} is applied in dimensions $n \ge 8$ in this paper, the corresponding statements should therefore be understood under the assumption that the positive mass theorem holds in that dimension. \end{remark}

 To identify the geometry of these higher-dimensional embeddings when the intrinsic scalar curvature is constant, we rely on the following classical rigidity theorem by Ros.

 \begin{theorem}[Ros {\cite[Theorem 1]{ros1988compact}}] Let $\Sigma^{n-1} \subset \mathbb{R}^n$ be a closed, connected, embedded hypersurface with constant intrinsic scalar curvature.
 Then $\Sigma$ is a round sphere. \end{theorem}